snowplow/documentation/docs/getting-started-on-community-edition/quick-start/index.md

   </TabItem>
   <TabItem value="snowflake" label="Snowflake">

+If you are going to use the [Snowflake Streaming Loader](/docs/pipeline-components-and-applications/loaders-storage-targets/snowflake-streaming-loader/index.md) (currently, only provided for AWS), you will need to generate a key pair following the [Snowflake documentation](https://docs.snowflake.com/en/user-guide/key-pair-auth#generate-the-private-key).
+Make sure to enter an empty passphrase, as the terraform module below does not support keys with passphrases (for simplicity).

+If you are not using the Snowflake Streaming Loader, you will need to pick a password.

 Execute the following SQL (replace the `${...}` variables with your desired values).
 You will need access to both `SYSADMIN` and `SECURITYADMIN` level roles to action this:

 ```sql